tum-esm/em27-retrieval-pipeline/README.md

 ## What is it?

 This tool can be used to download map-files from `ccycle.gps.caltech.edu`.
-These map files contain the vertical distribution of pressure, temperature and many other meteorological parameters for a certain location.
+These map files contain the vertical distribution of pressure, temperature and many other meteorological parameters for a certain location and date.
 Here are the first few rows for a sample map-file:

 ```
  11 12